showmeyourhits/adventofcode/README.md

 Create Stack class, that will handle stacks state and accepts commands.
 First parse the Stack state, then read commands line by line.

+## day 6

+Create a "sliding window" to iterate over string.
+On each iteration create a Set and check it's length.